Sphereon-Opensource/OID4VC-demo/README.md

 #### Configure environment

-In the **./siopv2-openidvp-example-backend folder**, update the file called .env and populate it using .env as example.
+In the `./packages/agent folder`, update the file called .env and populate it using .env as example.
 A valid config will look like this

 ```dotenv